 Whatever form they take, they generally follow a similar format, starting with some words of welcome, followed by the Selkirk Grace, a thanksgiving speech made before the meal in the Scots language, entertaining speeches about the poet’s life, toasts to Burns, and to ‘the Lassies’ who prepared the meal, various recitations of poetry by Burns aficionados, and much singing of Burns songs by everyone present.

 The most important speech of the night is the Address to the Haggis, Scotland’s quintessential dish of haggis, neeps and tatties (mashed turnips and mashed potatoes), as the haggis is brought out on a platter and shown to the guests.
 The haggis is served, guests toast the haggis, and all of this is accompanied by much sipping of Scotland’s famous malt whisky.

-Performed by professional storytellers Linda Bandelier, David Campbell and Donald Smith, and written by Donald Smith, it turned out to be an entertaining piece of drama that skilfully interwove stories about Burns’ life with his songs and poetry within the traditional Burns Supper format, with plenty of whisky and haggis and storytelling.
+Performed by professional storytellers Linda Bandelier, David Campbell and Donald Smith, and written by Donald Smith, our Burns Night turned out to be an entertaining evening of drama that skilfully interwove stories about Burns’ life with his songs and poetry within the traditional Burns Supper format, with plenty of whisky and haggis and storytelling.